 Ranzan Valley BBQ Area Information

 Cost: 1000 yen for cars, 400 yen for bikes for one day during barbecue season.
-The parking used to be 500 yen during “koyo” autumn leaves season in a normal year.
-(It maybe 1000 yen in November 2021 due to the extension of the barbecue season.
-Information not yet available).
-Please note that you can’t go out and come back on the same ticket.
+The parking used to be 500 yen during “koyo” autumn leaves season in a normal year, because you couldn’t barbecue.
+But now that you can, the fee is 1000 yen even if you are not barbecuing yourself.
+Also, please note that you can’t go out and come back on the same ticket.
 If you leave the car park once, you have to pay again to get back in.
-Also, please note that since August 1st 2021, there is now a 500 yen facility usage fee for all visitors over the age of 15 to the barbecue area of the valley.
+Moreover, please note that since August 1st 2021, there is now a 500 yen facility usage fee for all visitors over the age of 15 to the barbecue area of the valley.

 Rental costs vary depending on what you are renting.
 You can see individual costs of equipment (with pictures) here.
 The barbecue brick grills and the fully inclusive barbecue (food provided) require booking in advance.